shashankg7/cikm-safeultr/README.md

 3) Put them under a common path, under the folder names: MSLR30K, Yahoo, ISTELLA and add the folder path to the config/config.yaml file under the "root_dir" tag under the "dataset" header.

-### Data pre-processing: Some feature values in the datasets is unusually high, so it's a good idea to remove feature values > say 98 percentile.
+### Data pre-processing:

+1. Some feature values in the datasets is unusually high, so it's a good idea to remove feature values > say 98 percentile in the dataset.

 #### Next steps: